echav/gcd-project/README.md

 * remove the parenthesis that do not really add any useful information to the reader

 This is done in the `tidyColNames` function using regular expressions and the R `gsub` function.

+#### Compute average of each variable for each activity and each subject

+This is done using the `plyr` and `reshape2` libraries that may need to be installed (using `install.packages`)
+* first we melt all the features column, keeping the Subject and Activity columns as "indexes": this creates a table with 3 columns (Subject, Activity, and a "variable")
+* the we use `ddply` to apply a `mean` computation on the "variable column", grouping by Subject and Activity
+* at last we set nicer column names and we save the file